-Capital Assets-Property and equipment are recorded at cost or fair market value at the date of the gift in the case of donated equipment.
+Capital Assets-Property and equipment are recorded at cost or acquisition value at the date of the gift in the case of donated equipment.
 Depreciation is provided for in amounts sufficient to relate the cost of depreciable assets to operations over their estimated service lives using the straight-line method.
 Improvements are capitalized, while expenses for maintenance and repairs are charged to expense as incurred.
 Upon disposal of depreciable property, the appropriate property accounts are reduced by the related costs and accumulated depreciation.
 The resulting gains and losses are reflected in the statements of revenue, expenses and changes in net position.
 The estimated useful lives for equipment is 5 to 7 years and 15 to 40 years for buildings.

 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Authority has one item that qualifies for reporting in this category.
-This item is related to pensions reported on the statement of financial position.
+The Authority has two items that qualify for reporting in this category.
+The first item is related to pensions reported on the statement of financial position.
 This represents the effect of the net change in the Authority's proportion of the collective net pension liability, the difference during the measurement period between the Authority's contributions and its proportionate share of the total contribution to the pension systems not included in the pension expense, and any contributions to the pension system made subsequent to the measurement date.
+The second item represents the effects of the change in the Authority's proportion of the collective OPEB liability and difference during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective OPEB liability.